This is the multi-page printable view of this section. Click here to print.

 Thread Count

-Total number of threads to be used for parallel processing within the job.
+Total number of threads used for parallel processing within the job.

 Mandatory: Yes